J.P. Crawford Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.6 K/9, the fourth-best in MLB.
+- The pitching staff for the Astros has a collective 9.7 K/9, the third-best in MLB.

-- The Astros' 3.20 team ERA ranks second across all MLB pitching staffs.
+- The Astros have a 3.23 team ERA that ranks second across all league pitching staffs.

-- Astros pitchers combine to allow 31 home runs (one per game), the eighth-fewest in the league.
+- Astros pitchers combine to surrender 31 home runs (one per game), the eighth-fewest in the league.

-- Javier gets the start for the Astros, his seventh of the season.
-He is 2-1 with a 3.48 ERA and 35 strikeouts in 33 2/3 innings pitched.

-- His most recent time out came on Saturday against the Philadelphia Phillies, when the righty went 5 2/3 innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.